In the studio‘The London Boys’, ‘Rubber Band’, and an early version of ‘Please Mr Gravedigger’.

 The David Bowie sessions began on 14 November 1966 at studio two in Decca’s West Hampstead facility, where the whole album was recorded.
 Bowie’s band were paid fixed rates as session musicians, and Fearnley received an arranger’s credit.
 Mike Vernon was the producer, with Gus Dudgeon – who later produced Bowie’s first hit ‘Space Oddity’ – engineering.

-The first day saw the recording of ‘Uncle Arthur’ and ‘She’s Got Medals’; a follow-up ten days later, on 24 November, was even more productive, yielding four songs: ‘There Is A Happy Land’, ‘We Are Hungry Men’, ‘Join The Gang’ and ‘Did You Ever Have A Dream’ – the last of these became the b-side of ‘Love You Till Tuesday’.
+The first day saw the recording of ‘Uncle Arthur’ and ‘She’s Got Medals’; a follow-up ten days later, on 24 November, was even more productive, yielding four songs: ‘There Is A Happy Land’, ‘We Are Hungry Men’, ‘Join The Gang’ and ‘Did You Ever Have A Dream’ – the last of which became the b-side of ‘Love You Till Tuesday’.
 Also contributing to the session was session musician Big Jim Sullivan, who played acoustic guitar and sitar on ‘Join The Gang’.

 ‘Little Bombardier’, ‘Sell Me A Coat’, ‘Silly Boy Blue’ and ‘Maid Of Bond Street’ were taped on 8 and 9 December.
 ‘Sell Me A Coat’ had already been earmarked as Bowie’s next single, although it wasn’t to be.